ZitaxProduct/AR-Indoor-Navigation/README.md

 # AR-Indoor-Navigation
 This is Licence final project in University of Sciences and Technology HOUARI-BOUMEDIENNE - Computer Science Department in Algeria.

+THE PROJECT WILL BE AVIABLE AFTER 10th june.

 The project is meant to navigate the user from a synchronization point to a destination point (department rooms).

 Tools :